gunthercox/Salvius/readme.md

 to get the latest version of the submodules.

 #### Running on Pi from a flash drive
-`cd` into `/media/user_name/disk_name` to get to the content on the flash drive.
+1. `cd` into `/media/user_name/disk_name` to get to the content on the flash drive.

-Log in to http://routerlogin.net/ to get a list of the ips of connected devices.
+2. Log in to http://routerlogin.net/ to get a list of the ips of connected devices.

-`ssh pi@192.168.1.2`
+3. `ssh pi@192.168.1.2`

-Mount the flash drive
-`sudo mount -o uid=pi,gid=pi /dev/sda1 /mnt`
+4. Mount the flash drive using `sudo mount -o uid=pi,gid=pi /dev/sda1 /mnt`

-Then `cd` into `/mnt/salvius`
+5. Then `cd` into `/mnt/salvius`

-Run the server using `python salvius.py runserver`
+6. Run the server using `python salvius.py runserver`

-In a browser navigate to `192.168.1.2:8000`
+7. In a browser navigate to `192.168.1.2:8000`

 ## Contributors
 This project has been made possible with funding from the following sources:
-Jennifer Cox, Adam Iredale, Janet Wise, Glen Zenor, Boris Hofer, Señora Alderperson, Wilbraham Music (Chris Cox), June Cox, Rantz, Yuri Yerofeyev
+Jennifer Cox, Adam Iredale, Janet Wise, Glen Zenor, Boris Hofer, Señora Alderperson, Wilbraham Music, Chris Cox, June Cox, Rantz, Yuri Yerofeyev